Use open standards to build technology that is easier to expand and upgrade, and make sure it communicates with other technology.

 - save time and money by reusing things that are already available

-- using open standards, complying with any that are compulsory for use in government, unless you’ve been granted an exemption
+- using open standards and complying with any that are compulsory for use in government

 - being clear what data your systems will hold, and which identifiers are in place to make sure the data can be used effectively